-In what is perhaps one of the most significant breakthroughs in the generations long struggle with HIV/AIDS, a major undertaking in Ecuador has shown great promise in the prevention of HIV contraction in at-risk infants.
+In what is perhaps one of the most significant breakthroughs in the generations long struggle with HIV/AIDS, a major undertaking in Ecuador has shown great promise in the prevention of HIV contraction for at-risk infants.
 The Pratt Pouch, a small and innocuous cache’, has dramatically furthered the difficult task of properly dosing and delivering medication to HIV at-risk infants.
 At Enrique Sotomayer Hospital in Guayaquil, the largest maternity hospital in South America, the device has passed its first litmus test.
-The Pratt-Pouch is believed to have prevented infection in no less than 1,000 infant patients since 2012.
+The Pratt Pouch is believed to have prevented infection in no less than 1,000 infant patients since 2012.

 When treating newborn babies with HIV-positive mothers, time and precision are paramount concerns.
 Precisely administered antiretroviral medication must be given within the initial 24 hours following birth, as those who do not receive treatment in that time are 45% more likely to contract HIV.